jhpyle/docassemble/_docs/installation.md

 {% highlight bash %}
 sudo mkdir -p /etc/docassemble sudo cp ~/docassemble/docassemble_base/config.yml /etc/docassemble/
+sudo chown www-data.www-data /etc/docassemble/config.yml
 sudo vi /etc/docassemble/config.yml
 {% endhighlight %}

+Note that the [configuration] file needs to be readable and writeable by the web server if you want to be able to edit it through the web application.

 Set /etc/apache2/sites-available/000-default.conf to something like: